» Editorials » » Political Editorials

 Peak oil and energy prices are often talked about in terms of economic and environmental impact, but rarely as a public health concern.
 Nisbet argues that his findings show reason to reframe the debate.

-“These findings suggest that a broad cross-section of Americans may be ready to engage in dialogue about ways to manage the health risks that experts associate with peak petroleum,” said Nisbet.
-“Peak petroleum may not currently be a part of the public health portfolio, but we need to start the planning process.”
+"These findings suggest that a broad cross-section of Americans may be ready to engage in dialog about ways to manage the health risks that experts associate with peak petroleum," said Nisbet.
+"Peak petroleum may not currently be a part of the public health portfolio, but we need to start the planning process."

 The study was co-authored with Edward Maibach of George Mason University and Anthony Leiserowitz of Yale University and funded by the Robert Wood Johnson Foundation, 11th Hour, and Surdna Foundation.